Migration from Exchange Server to Office 365

-If any new items appear in a source mailbox while the MX records are being changed, it is possible to migrate them after the records migration process is completed.
-It can be done via the Administration Panel of the program by choosing the Rescan feature.
+If any new items appear in a source mailbox while the MX records are being changed, it is possible to migrate these items after the records migration process is completed.
+It can be done via the Administration Panel of the program by choosing the Run delta migration option.

 Follow the instructions provided in the links below to learn how to uninstall: